 All greenhouse gases vary in their ability to trap heat in the atmosphere.
-The concept of "global warming potential" (GWP or CO2e) has been developed to enable comparison of the ability of different GHGs to trap heat in the atmosphere (radiative forcing).
-By definition, the GWP from the release of 1 kg of CO2 equals one, with the GWP of other GHGs stated relative to CO2.
+The concept of "global warming potential" (GWP or CO2e) has been developed to enable comparison of the ability of different GHGs to trap heat in the atmosphere (radiative forcing).3 By definition, the GWP from the release of 1 kg of CO2 equals one, with the GWP of other GHGs stated relative to CO2.
 The GWP of a GHG accounts for both the immediate radiative forcing due to an increase in the concentration of the gas in the atmosphere, and the lifetime of the gas.
-For example: 1 tonne of CH4 has a GWP of 21, indicating that it's radiative forcing is 21 times that of CO2.
-See Annex 7.2 for complete list of GWP for all gases covered by the GGRTA.
+For example: 1 kg of CH4 has a GWP of 21, indicating that it's radiative forcing is 21 times that of CO2 (i.e., releasing one tonne of CH4 is equivalent to releasing 21 tonnes of CO2).
+See Annex 8.2 for complete list of GWP for all gases covered by the Greenhouse Gas Reductions Targets Act (GGRTA).